hwb13/Practice/README.txt

-Repository for all practice projects.
+Repository for practice projects.
+Projects are kept on different branches starting with "dev-".